retrixe/octyne/API.md

 ---

-### POST /server/{id}/compress?path=path&compress=boolean
+### POST /server/{id}/compress?path=path&compress=algorithm&archiveType=archiveType

-Compress files/folders in the working directory of the app into a ZIP file.
+Compress files/folders in the working directory of the app into a ZIP or TAR archive.

+Support for `tar(.gz/xz/zst)` archives was added in v1.2+.

 **Request Query Parameters:**

-- `path` - The location to create the ZIP file at.
+- `path` - The location to create the archive at.
 This is relative to the server's root directory.
+- `archiveType` - Optional, default is `zip`.
+This specifies the archive type to use, currently, `zip` and `tar` are supported.
+Added in v1.2+.
-- `compress` - Optional, default is `true`.
-This specifies whether or not to compress files/folders in the ZIP file (using the default DEFLATE algorithm). ⚠️ *Warning:* This was broken in v1.0 (it accidentally used a header instead of query parameter), this was fixed in v1.1+.
+- `compress` - Optional, default is `true`, possible values are `true`/`false`, and `gzip`/`zstd`/`xz` for `tar` archives.
+This specifies whether or not to compress files/folders in the archive. `true` corresponds to the default DEFLATE algorithm for `zip`, and GZIP for `tar`. ⚠️ *Warning:* This was broken in v1.0 (it accidentally used a header instead of query parameter), this was fixed in v1.1+.

 **Request Body:**

 A JSON body containing an array of paths to compress (relative to the server's root directory), e.g. `["/config.json", "/logs"]`.

+⚠️ *Warning:* This API was unable to compress folders in v1.0, this function was added in v1.1+.

 **Response:**